 The 3 to 6-year-old child is undergoing a process we like to call ‘self-construction’.
 Using the Montessori philosophy and the specifically designed Montessori equipment supports each child’s ability to absorb knowledge and continue this path of building themselves.

-There are four main areas in the pre-school program:
+There are four main areas in the Cycle 1 program:

 Practical Life